-We are redefining what it means to be
+We are redefining what it means to be a full-service Council.

 On every occasion two comments have been constantly repeated:

 "We had no idea you guys were putting this much time and effort into developing the workforce!" and "When are you bringing this program into our area?"